 As the CHS acquires new information, relevant changes are applied to Sailing Directions volumes in order to maintain safety of navigation.
 It is the responsibility of the mariner to maintain their digital Sailing Directions file by ensuring that the latest version is always downloaded.
 Visit charts.gc.ca to download the most recent version of this volume, with all current changes already incorporated.

-The table below lists the changes that have been applied to this volume of Sailing Directions.
-This record of changes will be maintained for the current calendar year only.
+The table below lists the most recent changes that have been applied to this volume of Sailing Directions.
+This record of changes will be maintained at the discretion of the Canadian Hydrographic Service.